Nightclub

 Contact From

 Tokyo’s yokocho are the beating heart of the city’s nightlife, offering a unique glimpse into local drinking culture.
 These narrow alleys, packed with tiny bars and eateries, are where you’ll find some of the most authentic experiences in Tokyo.
+Each alley tells a story of the city’s past and present, offering visitors a chance to experience Tokyo’s nightlife in a way that’s both nostalgic and thrillingly current.
 Let’s explore the 7 best yokocho that you simply can’t miss on your Tokyo adventure.

 Nonbei Yokocho, also known as “Drunkard’s Alley,” is a must-visit yokocho in Tokyo.
-Located in the heart of Shibuya, this charming alleyway is a stark contrast to the bustling streets nearby.

-What makes Nonbei Yokocho special is its preservation of old Tokyo charm.
 The alley dates back to the 1950s and has managed to retain its nostalgic atmosphere despite the modernization of Shibuya around it.

 You’ll find a diverse range of tiny bars and izakayas here, each with its own unique character.
-Some establishments can only seat 5-6 people, creating an intimate drinking experience you won’t find elsewhere in Tokyo.

 Nonbei Yokocho offers a glimpse into Tokyo’s past while being conveniently located in one of the city’s most vibrant areas.
 It’s the ideal place to start your yokocho tour in Tokyo.